SignalFlagZ/sd-webui-civbrowser/README.md

 ## Versions
 ### v2.7
+#### v2.7.5
+- Support for changing search response by model name.
+Pageneation is back.
 #### v2.7.4
 - The maximum number of cards per page when searching model names is now 100.
 There is no second page because the API response does not include pagination.
 This is a temporary change.
 #### <v2.7.4